 “Think about how many times you or someone you know has come back from a holiday or a few nights away with a stiff neck or shoulders.
 It’s all down to bad sleep posture and terrible lying surfaces, so we want to make sure people can easily take their pillows away with them to stop that happening.”

 The designs will require students to incorporate Levitex’s innovative polyurethane foam pillow, which comes in four different sizes to suit different body shapes and sleeping positions.

 Students are due to submit their final designs to Levitex and the winning design will be announced in January 2022.

 “Our ambition for this project is to provide people with the chance to travel with a pillow that is designed to optimise the quality of their sleep,” added James.

 “Just like shoes, pillows are not a one size fits all solution.
-People should be able to take their pillow with them wherever they go and not have to sacrifice their own health and wellbeing just because airlines place strict limits on baggage allowance.
+People should be able to take their pillows with them wherever they go and not have to sacrifice their own health and well-being just because airlines place strict limits on baggage allowance.
 The final product we hope to create will be a legal airport pillow smuggler!

 “Although this brief is more creative, it is definitely not a gimmick.
 Through Levitex we’re already working with top professional sports teams and even Team GB stars and the entire ParalympicsGB team took a Levitex pillow with them to the Olympic Games in Tokyo.”

 “The consumer world is moving fast so we’re working with some of the best future talent at UCLan to make sure we’re looking to the future, at the same time as educating people about the importance of sleep posture and providing the tools to help them optimise it.”